jbbodart/gandi-livedns/README.md

 * FORCE_IPV6: Force the IPv6 address to be used in DNS AAAA records

 ## Examples
-The easiest way to run gandi-livedns is simply to *docker run* it from a computer in your network, like so:
+The easiest way to run gandi-livedns is simply to *docker run* it from a computer in your network, leaving it running in the background with all the default settings.
 ```sh
 docker run -d \
 	-e "APIKEY=<YOUR_VERY_SECRET_API_KEY>" \